 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-Flying during the holidays with Christmas gifts in tow can be a pain.
-But, there are some tricks that can make the process a little bit easier.
-If you find yourself flying at Christmas, use these tips to make getting your gifts to your destination as smooth as possible.
+Flying with Christmas gifts in tow can be a pain.
+But, there are some tricks that can make the process a little bit easier for you.
+If you find yourself flying at Christmas, use these smart tips to make getting your gifts to your destination as smooth and stress free as possible.

 Tip #1: Don’t wrap your gifts.

 Because of TSA regulations, if you are flying with Christmas gifts in either your checked or carry on luggage, it is smart to leave them unwrapped until after your flight.

 If your gifts are wrapped, the TSA screeners may have to unwrap them for further inspection.
 So, save yourself some time and irritation and wait until you arrive at your destination before wrapping your gifts.

 Tip #2: Choose small and/or flat gifts.

 Flying with Christmas gifts is the perfect time to put into action that old saying, “good things come in small packages.”